 This healthy market attracts players, which increases the competition faced by the average Saas company.
 Back in 2012, it was estimated that there were three competitors available for every SaaS firm.
 By 2017, that number had risen to nine competitors vying for the same SaaS market sector.
 So, while there is a great demand for the products and services offered by a SaaS firm, the competition is also quite fierce.

 The intense competition in the Saas market means that startups and even the more established companies must think of ways to entice new customers.
 All startups, for example, must come up with innovative offers that would get new clients interested in what they are offering.

 Sometimes, the innovations are no longer enough to get new clients.
 Companies must offer innovation when it comes to their pricing deals as well.
 Many companies see the wisdom of offering multi-year deals SaaS, while others are resorting to lifetime deals.
 Which of these two options is better?

-Annual Subscriptions or Multi-year Deals
+Annual Subscriptions vs. Multi-year Deals in SaaS

 The most common type of deal offered by a SaaS company is a monthly subscription.
 Under this model, a user will be paying a monthly fee to use the software or application.